 The bill amends Section 81.075 of the Government Code to establish new procedures for handling complaints filed with the State Bar of Texas against attorneys.
-Key changes include the introduction of Subsections (e-1) and (e-2), which outline the process for the Supreme Court to order a stay and reconsider the chief disciplinary counsel's finding of just cause after a complaint has been reviewed.
-If a stay is not ordered, the filing of a motion for stay and reconsideration will not affect the deadlines for trials or hearings related to the complaint.
-Additionally, if the Supreme Court does not act on a motion for stay within 45 days, the motion is deemed denied.
+Key changes include the introduction of Subsections (e-1) and (e-2).
+Subsection (e-1) allows the supreme court to order a stay and reconsider the chief disciplinary counsel's finding of just cause after reviewing the complaint and investigation.
+If a stay is not ordered, Subsection (e-2) clarifies that filing a motion for stay and reconsideration does not affect the deadlines for trials or hearings, and if the supreme court does not act on the motion within 45 days, it is deemed denied.

 Statutes affected: Introduced: Government Code 81.075 (Government Code 81)